OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/sql-data-warehouse/sql-data-warehouse-develop-ctas.md

 ;
 ```

-<span data-ttu-id="eef7f-145">Poiché SQL Data Warehouse non supporta i join ANSI nella clausola `FROM` di un'istruzione `UPDATE`, non è possibile copiare questo codice senza modificarlo leggermente.</span><span class="sxs-lookup"><span data-stu-id="eef7f-145">Since SQL Data Warehouse does not support ANSI joins in the `FROM` clause of an `UPDATE` statement, you cannot copy this code over without changing it slightly.</span></span>
+<span data-ttu-id="61017-145">Poiché SQL Data Warehouse non supporta ANSI unisce in hello `FROM` clausola di un `UPDATE` istruzione, non è possibile copiare questo codice su senza modificarla leggermente.</span><span class="sxs-lookup"><span data-stu-id="61017-145">Since SQL Data Warehouse does not support ANSI joins in hello `FROM` clause of an `UPDATE` statement, you cannot copy this code over without changing it slightly.</span></span>

-<span data-ttu-id="eef7f-146">È possibile combinare `CTAS` con un join implicito per sostituire questo codice:</span><span class="sxs-lookup"><span data-stu-id="eef7f-146">You can use a combination of a `CTAS` and an implicit join to replace this code:</span></span>
+<span data-ttu-id="61017-146">È possibile utilizzare una combinazione di un `CTAS` e implicita join tooreplace questo codice:</span><span class="sxs-lookup"><span data-stu-id="61017-146">You can use a combination of a `CTAS` and an implicit join tooreplace this code:</span></span>

 ```sql
 -- Create an interim table